 • the house is subject to a Defence Service Homes Mortgage (see “Mortgaged property”).

-“Protected money” is defined in section 116 of the Bankruptcy Act and includes damages money for personal injuries, rural adjustment scheme money and superannuation money received after the date of bankruptcy (subject to the regulations referred to above under “Superannuation”).
+“Protected money” is defined in section 116 of the Bankruptcy Act and includes money received as damages for personal injuries, money received through a rural adjustment scheme, and superannuation money received after the date of bankruptcy (subject to the regulations referred to above under “Superannuation”).

 In theory, a trustee can take action against a bankrupt’s overseas property.
 In practice, the trustee is unlikely to take any action unless the creditors agree to pay all costs.
-Whether or not the trustee will be able to obtain control of any property overseas will also depend on the domestic law of the place where the property is held.
+Whether or not the trustee is able to obtain control of any property overseas also depends on the domestic law of the place where the property is held.

 Jointly owned property